superseb/multipass-rke2/README.md

 * multipass (See [multipass: Getting it](https://github.com/CanonicalLtd/multipass#getting-it))

-This is tested on MacOS, Ubuntu Linux 20.04 and Windows 10.
+This is tested on MacOS and Ubuntu Linux 22.04.

 ## Running it